Last fact-checked: 14 March 2020

 As most hip replacement surgeries are performed on elderly people, it’s difficult to give a precise recovery time as everyone heals at a different rate.
 Generally speaking, the quicker you get active after your operation, the quicker you will attain full functionality from your new hip.
 Some patients are able to achieve mobility on the same day as their surgery but, whatever your individual time frame is, you will undoubtedly experience a degree of discomfort, pain, swelling and stiffness that could well extend into your legs and feet.

-In the short-term you will be able to eat and drink normally, use the bathroom, navigate short flights of stairs and perform a range of physiotherapies designed to speed up your recovery.
-You will generally be discharged from hospital between 1-4 days after surgery with an appropriate walking aid such as crutches or a walker (zimmer frame).
+In the short-term, you will be able to eat and drink normally, use the bathroom, navigate short flights of stairs and perform a range of physiotherapies designed to speed up your recovery.
+You will generally be discharged from hospital one or two days after surgery with an appropriate walking aid such as crutches or a walker (zimmer frame).

 Long-term recovery involves the healing of any soft tissue damage and surgical wounds experienced as a result of your surgery.
-Within 2-3 months you should be able to go about your normal daily activities, although it could take as long as 12 months before you experience the full benefit of your new prosthetic joint.
+Within two or three months you should be able to go about your normal daily activities, although it could take as long as 12 months before you experience the full benefit of your new prosthetic joint.